herereadthis/Sagaxus/docs/ab-testing-part-1.md

   * **Feature Implementation** - if we expose something new to the user, we have to make sure it actually works.
   * **Consistency** - Make sure that users see the variant every time they use the application, and make sure they aren't aware other users are seeing something different
   * **Launch events** - make sure the new feature exists if we announce it.
+  * **[Run Experiments Only Once](http://www.evanmiller.org/how-not-to-run-an-ab-test.html) - repeated significance testing increases the chances of a false positive.

 ## Multi-Variable Testing (MVT)